hkateu/SensorStatisticsTask/README.md

 sbt run
 ```

-The following should be be the output of the program:
+The following should be the output of the program:

 ```
    _____                              _____ _        _   _     _   _